OwenAtConestoga/Radar-System/README.md

 3. **Data Processing**:
    - The data is processed in real-time by the Arduino, converting distance measurements into positional information.

-4. **Visual Interface**:
-   - The positional data is sent to a connected computer, where it is displayed on a radar-style interface to visualize object positions relative to the sensor.

 ---

 ## Hardware Components